Rick Danison, BS '07

 rick

-Prior to joining Alabama, Danison was the assistant director of strength and conditioning for football at Michigan State University from 2020-22, and the director of strength and conditioning at Indiana University from 2009-20.
-He was with the Cincinnati Bengals of the NFL in 2008-09.
+Prior to joining Alabama, one of the great sports dynasties of modern times, Danison was the assistant director of strength and conditioning for football at Michigan State University from 2020-22, and the director of strength and conditioning at Indiana University from 2009-20.
+He was with the NFL Cincinnati Bengals in 2008-09.

 Danison played football at Ohio Northern, where he was a two-time all-conference player and two-time team captain.
 He played in what might be ONU’s best win in program history when the Polar Bears broke Mount Union’s 110-game home regular season winning streak on Oct.
 22, 2005.

-Kurt Wilson, assistant professor of strength and conditioning at ONU remembers Danison well from his time as a student and is excited to see another alumnus using his ONU education to reach the top of his field.
+Kurt Wilson, assistant professor of strength and conditioning at ONU, remembers Danison well from his time as a student and is excited to see another alumnus using his ONU education to reach the top of his field.